Backendless/ui-builder-library/components/bl-audio-recorder/README.md

 # Audio Recorder

-Audio Recorder is a component of Backendless UI-Builder designer.
+Audio Recorder is a component of Backendless UI-Builder designer based on the [RecordRTC](https://recordrtc.org/) library.
 This allows recording audio from the user's microphone and using the recorded file.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>